emtenet/max-v-fuse-map/README.md

 The LC's s-clr & s-load lines are enabled.

+## JTAG Fuses

+### `{jtag(), tdo, from3, mux#}` and `{jtag(), tdo, from4/6, mux#}`

+Selects a direct-link, C4 or R4 onto the JTAG user TDO port.

+For the 5M240Z, 6 x 3 muxes are repurposed from unused IOC output and enable muxes.

+For other densities, 4 x 3 muxes selecting from 10 interconnects are located in the special UFM blocks.

 ## UFM Fuses

 ### `{ufm(), {interconnect, #}, from4, mux#}` and `{ufm(), {interconnect, #}, from3, mux#}`